What makes nonholonomic integrators work?

-We now propose a modified CVT problem, where the gear ratio (driving system) is governed by a nonlinear pendulum instead of the harmonic oscillator.
+The second type of driver system is the pendulum driven CVT.
+Here, the gear ratio (driving system) is governed by a nonlinear pendulum instead of the harmonic oscillator.
 The potential for the nonlinear pendulum is now

 where $\varepsilon$ is an arbitrary perturbation parameter, and the nonholonomic constraint is now given by

 The vector spanning the kernel of $\consmat(\zz)$ is